-Political deepfakes are most dangerous when people are least expecting information to be manipulated, and this experiment on multimedia truth discernment does not match the ecological realities that people typically face when confronted with fake news.
-In this experiment, 50\% of content is fake, and we explicitly inform participants of this base rate.
-In today's media ecosystem, fake news is relatively rare: less than a fraction of a percent~\cite{allen2020evaluating, watts2021measuring} of news is fake news.
-As such, this experiment is useful to study how people discern multimedia information when attending to questions of accuracy, but it is less useful in understanding how people will share misinformation they read on social media.
-People are generally highly accurate in discerning the veracity of news headlines yet share fake news headlines because their attention is not focused on accuracy~\cite{pennycook2021shifting}.
-On social media, video-based misinformation will often be designed to incorporate characteristics (e.g., fear, disgust, surprise, novelty) that divert people's focus from accuracy and make content go viral~\cite{berger2012makes, vosoughi_spread_2018}.
-Given that multimedia misinformation may be both easier to discern and more frequently shared on social media than text-based media, more research needs to be done to understand how people allocate attention while browsing the Internet~\cite{lazer2020studying}.
-Recent research shows that educational material on common misinformation techniques can improve people's ability to discern trustworthy from untrustworthy videos~\cite{roozenbeek2022psychological}.
-Finally, discernment – how accurately people discern misinformation – is different than belief – how much people report they believe misinformation.
+It is important to keep in mind that discernment – how accurately people discern misinformation – is different than belief – how much people report they believe misinformation.
 It is possible (though quite peculiar) that someone could be highly accurate at discerning truth from falsehood while also tending to believe the fabricated content and not believe the true content.
-For example, research on fake news headlines and articles finds that people are better at discerning news concordant with their political leanings than discordant news while also believing concordant news more often than discordant news~\cite{pennycook2021psychology}.
+For example, research on false news headlines and articles finds that people are better at discerning news concordant with their political leanings than discordant news while also believing concordant news more often than discordant news~\cite{pennycook2021psychology}.

-The finding that videos of political speeches are easier to distinguish as authentic or fabricated than text transcripts highlights the need to re-introduce and explain the oft-forgotten second half of the ``seeing is believing'' adage.
+The findings that videos of political speeches are easier to distinguish as authentic or fabricated than text transcripts highlights the need to re-introduce and explain the oft-forgotten second half of the ``seeing is believing'' adage.
 In 1732, the old English adage appears as: ``Seeing is believing but feeling is the truth.''~\cite{fuller1732gnomologia} Here, ``feeling'' does not refer to emotion but rather direct experience.
-Since the advent of photography, society has generally understood that what we see in a photograph is not always the truth and further assessment is often necessary~\cite{messaris1997visual, farid2006digital, king1997commissar}.
+Since the advent of photography, people across society have generally understood that what we see in a photograph is not always the truth and further assessment is often necessary~\cite{messaris1997visual, farid2006digital, king1997commissar}.